Report a planning breach

 How to report a planning breach

 To report a planning breach you should first check the Planning Portal to confirm that a breach has been made and search our register to check if planning permission has been granted.
-You will then have to fill out an online form to let us know the details.
-Your report must identify the harm caused by the breach the planning control so that this can be respectfully considered.
-Depending on where the breach has taken place you can complete the:
+You will then have to fill out an online form to report the planning breach.

 Please note that we don't usually accept anonymous reports or any report that is considered to be malicious.